csev/sakai-scripts/README.md

 your system or set up a nighly build.
 Sakai can run on a 2GB RAM system but is a lot more comfortable with a 4GB or more app server.

-Make sure to add this to your .profile or .bashrc so your mavens and Sakai can run (remove newlines):
+Make sure to add this to your .bashrc so your mavens and Sakai can run (remove newlines):

-    JAVA_OPTS='-server -Xms512m -Xmx1024m -XX:PermSize=128m -XX:MaxPermSize=512m
+    JAVA_OPTS='-server -Xms512m -Xmx1024m
     -XX:NewSize=192m -XX:MaxNewSize=384m -Djava.awt.headless=true -Dhttp.agent=Sakai
     -Dorg.apache.jasper.compiler.Parser.STRICT_QUOTE_ESCAPING=false
     -Dsun.lang.ClassLoader.allowArraySyntax=true'